mehronkugler/roboeditor/README.md

 Running this game requires Node JS.

 1. Clone the repo
+2. `npm install`
-2. run 'node game.js'
+3. run 'node game.js'
-3. Go to 'localhost:3000' to play
+4. Go to 'localhost:3000' to play

 ## Known bugs

-There is a bug where it's possible to drag words from the memory bank onto other words in the memory bank, and the dragged word disappears. :(
+None so far -- yay!

+## Fixed bugs

+- could drop source words on to each other and lose the word